 How to make homemade soda

-Making syrup for soda is pretty much making a simple syrup (sugar and water) and adding flavoring.
-It's very easy.
+Making syrup for soda is as easy as making a simple syrup (sugar and water) and adding flavoring.
 To use fresh fruit, choose fruits that are very ripe and juicy and either put them through a juicer or puree them and press through a strainer.
 If you use canned or bottled juices, look for juices that have very high natural juice content, and a very low sugar content.
 Now you've gotten the idea, here's the easy way to make homemade soda.